csci-1301/csci-1301.github.io/lectures/oop/more_advanced_object_concepts.md

----
-title: More Advanced Object Concepts
+#  More Advanced Object Concepts
----

-# Default Values and the ClassRoom Class
+## Default Values and the ClassRoom Class

 - In lab, you were asked to execute a program like this: